;

 Lesson Plans

-These ready-to-use lesson plans can be utilized in conjunction with any of our resources to enhance the quality of student discourse in the classroom.
+These ready-to-use lesson plans can be utilized in conjunction with any of our education and public policy resources for students to enhance the quality of discourse in the classroom.
 Our supplemental Civic Readiness Guide provides a recommended lesson plan sequence for using our Current Issues resources.

 Additional & Archived Resources on Education